 Standards and Indicators Age Band Articulations 1.1.
 Empowered Learner d.
-Students understand fundamental concepts of how technology works, demonstrate the ability to choose and use current technologies effectively, and are adept at thoughtfully exploring emerging technologies.
+Students understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.
 4-7: With guidance from an educator, students explore a variety of technologies that will help them in their learning and begin to demonstrate an understanding of how knowledge can be transferred between tools.
 8-11: Students explore age-appropriate technologies and begin to transfer their learning to different tools or learning environments.
 1.5.
 Computational Thinker b.
 Students collect data or identify relevant data sets, use digital tools to analyze them and represent data in various ways to facilitate problem-solving and decision-making. d.
-Students understand how automation works and use algorithmic thinking to develop a sequence of steps to create and test automated solutions.
-4-7: b.
-With guidance from an educator, students analyze age-appropriate data and look for similarities in order to identify patterns and categories. d.
-Students understand how technology is used to make a task easier or repeatable and can identify real-world examples.
-8-11: b.
-Students select effective technology to represent data. d.
-Students understand and explore basic concepts related to automation, patterns and algorithmic thinking.
+Algorithmic Thinking.
+Students understand how automation works and use algorithmic thinking to develop a sequence of steps to create and test automated solutions. b.
+4-7: With guidance from an educator, students analyze age-appropriate data and look for similarities in order to identify patterns and categories.
+8-11: Students select effective technology to represent data. d.
+4-7: Students understand how technology is used to make a task easier or repeatable and can identify real-world examples.
+8-11: Students understand and explore basic concepts related to automation, patterns and algorithmic thinking.